allquantor/sc-infra-challenge/README.md

 6. Bonus Points when:

-* What are the critical structures of the application, what are the possible bottlenecks, what you had did when you had more time.
+* What are the critical structures of the application, what are the possible bottlenecks, what you had did when you had more time?
 We are curious of your thoughts!
-* User Kubernetes or Swarm!
+* Use Kubernetes or Swarm!

 _The Bonus points don't have to be delivered on time - you can submit them later!_